sean-la/STAT545-participation/cm010/cm010-exercise.md

 ## 12 I've Got A Crush On You  Carly Simon    1994 New York,… Clouds In My Co…
 ## 13 "Manha De Carnaval (The… Carly Simon    2007 New York,… Into White
 ```
+Some examples of songs where we know its corresponding album include grievance, stupidmop (funny name), present tense, and sparrow.

 2. Go ahead and add the corresponding albums to the `time` tibble, being sure to preserve rows even if album info is not readily available.